kremalicious/blog/_src/_posts/2009-06-24-adiumeetie.md

 date: 2009-06-24 21:00:38+00:00
 wordpress_id: 844
-categories:
-- goodies
+category: goodies
 tags:
     - icon
+    - osx
 ---

 Here's a new desktop goodie for your pleasure.
 It's a replacement dock icon for the popular Mac IM client [Adium](http://adium.im/) following the style of atebit's excellent [Tweetie for Mac](http://www.atebits.com/tweetie-mac/) icon.